 …for any person convicted of misdemeanor crime of domestic violence to ship, transport, possess, or receive firearms or ammunition…

 This law prohibits any person convicted of an act of domestic violence to possess a firearm.
 As it is a duty of a Newport News police officer to carry a firearm in the performance of his duties, the provisions of this Act, in current form, constitute a permanent bar to employment for this position.

 We consider a conviction to be any final conviction from any court in any U.S. political subdivision, or any conviction under the Uniform Code of Military Justice.
 The classification of a conviction as felony or misdemeanor is irrelevant; under the Act, a conviction is considered any action which is a final conviction in a court of jurisdiction.
 A conviction is not a noll prosequi, dismissal of charges, or other non-conviction.

 If you have been prosecuted for a crime of domestic violence and are unsure whether this conviction falls under the purview of the Federal Act, you may discuss the issue with the Training/Recruiting Division.

-Applicants who are current illegal drug users or who have ever illegally possessed in the past five years, any drug or controlled substance which would constitute a felony, i.e., cocaine, hallucinogenic drugs, spice, bath salts, speed, or heroin, are not considered.
-Applicants are not considered if they have illegally possessed or used marijuana in the past 12 months of the time of application.
+Applicants who are current illegal drug users or who have ever illegally possessed in the past three years, any drug or controlled substance, which would constitute a felony, i.e., cocaine, hallucinogenic drugs, spice, bath salts, speed, or heroin, are not considered.
 Applicants illegally possessing steroids in the past year, are also not eligible.
 Any person ever illegally selling any controlled substance is disqualified from our process.